rendall/icebreakers/QUESTIONS.md

   * Which musician, alive or dead, do you wish you could see perform?
   * Who in your life has inspired you most?
   * Who was the best batman?
-  * Who’s someone you really admire?
+  * Who's someone you really admire?
-  * Who’s the most famous person you’ve ever met?
+  * Who's the most famous person you've ever met?
-  * Who’s the toughest person you have to buy for during the holidays?
+  * Who's the toughest person you have to buy for during the holidays?
-  * Who’s your favorite celebrity?
+  * Who's your favorite celebrity?
-  * Who’s your favorite superhero?
+  * Who's your favorite superhero?
   * Why do people say “slept like a baby” when babies wake up all the time in the middle of the night?
-  * Why do we say pair of paints, when it’s just one article of clothing?
+  * Why do we say pair of paints, when it's just one article of clothing?
   * Why is it called quick sand if you sink slowly in it?
   * Would you like to be famous?
 In what way?
   * Would you rather always have B.O. and not know it or always smell B.O. on everyone else?